SOHAN-cyber/istio/Query-Based-Routing/README.md

 # Conculsion:
-Once you have deployed the header based routing deployment using our manifest use the below command on linux or mac based OS.
+Once you have deployed the query based routing deployment using our manifest.
+Open the below url in browser

 ```
 curl  http://sohan.com/?user=v1